Truth function: Definition

+Finally, now that we have defined the extended truth assignment, we can use this to define the truth-function of a proposition.
+For a proposition, A, its truth function, $f_A$, has domain equal to the set of all truth assignments, and range equal to $\{T,F\}$.

+It is defined, for each truth assignment $\phi$, by $f_A(\phi) = \overline\phi(A)$.
+The value given by $\overline\phi(A)$ is the same as the one displayed in the final column of the truth table of A, on the row identified with $\phi$.

 Computer science

 Logical operators are implemented as logic gates in digital circuits.
 Practically all digital circuits (the major exception is DRAM) are built up from NAND, NOR, NOT, and transmission gates.
 NAND and NOR gates with 3 or more inputs rather than the usual 2 inputs are fairly common, although they are logically equivalent to a cascade of 2-input gates.
 All other operators are implemented by breaking them down into a logically equivalent combination of 2 or more of the above logic gates.

 The "logical equivalence" of "NAND alone", "NOR alone", and "NOT and AND" is similar to Turing equivalence.

-The fact that all truth functions can be expressed with NOR alone is demonstrated by the Apollo guidance computer.
+The fact that all truth functions can be expressed with NOR alone is demonstrated by the Apollo Guidance Computer.